We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - Assess the brand: Does it operate with integrity and adhere to industry best practices?

 Blisters are painful skin irritations that occur due to friction.
 If a blister bursts, bacteria can enter the wound and cause a skin infection.
+It may be possible to treat the blister at home.

 Certain types of blister develop when the skin rubs against other parts of the body or clothing.
 They look like a small pocket of raised skin containing a clear liquid.